gridstatus/gridstatusio/README.md

 ## Retry Configuration

-The client automatically retries requests for rate limits (429), server errors (5xx), and network issues using exponential backoff.
+The client retries failed requests due to rate limits (429), server errors (5xx), and network issues using exponential backoff.
 You can customize retry behavior:

 ```python
 client = GridStatusClient(